Pilot Award FAQ

 Frequently Asked Questions

-A: We invite proposals in basic, clinical, behavioral, substance use, and implementation science research that align with the priorities of the Office of AIDS Research (OAR) and Ending the HIV Epidemic (EHE) in Missouri that will contribute to the Midwest D-CFAR funded research base.
+We invite proposals in basic, clinical, behavioral, and implementation science research that align with the priorities of the Office of AIDS Research (OAR) and Ending the HIV Epidemic (EHE) in Missouri that will contribute to the Midwest D-CFAR funded research base.

-A: You can submit in collaboration with researchers from other institutions, but we cannot accept applications directly from researchers outside of WashU or SLU.
+Researchers from other institutions/organizations can submit in collaboration with researchers from Washington University, Saint Louis University, and Harris-Stowe State University.
 The Partner Pilot Award supports investigator pairs, with one person from an academic institution and one from a community-based organization or public health agency.
 If you have collaborators that fit this description, we highly encourage you to apply for the Partner Pilot Award.

-A: Letters of intent should be emailed directly to dev@midwestdcfar.org.
+Letters of intent should be uploaded to the LOI Portal.

 Descriptive title of proposed research